runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 ![Add to Workspace](assets/images/tutorials/tutorial_processing_gpt2/interface.png)

 # What the code does:
-We'll be  using Processing to communicate with RunwayML.
+We'll be  using [Processing](https://processing.org/) to communicate with RunwayML.
 Processing is a creative coding environment and language written in Java.
-We'll create this communication through the use of Open Sound Controll (OSC).
+We'll create this communication through the use of [Open Sound Control](http://opensoundcontrol.org/introduction-osc) (OSC).

 # How the code works:
 OSC is a messaging protocol much like MIDI.
 It allows the user to pipe messages to and from RunwayML.
 This sketch uses the processing OSC library to create a connection between RunwayML and Processing.
 We'll be sending over the start of a sentence, and well let our GPT-2 model generate the rest of the paragraph.

 # The Code in Detail (Setup)
 To run the code, we'll need to include the Processing OSC library in our sketch.
-This can be done by going under tools in the navbab, and selecting 'Add Tool...'.
+This can be done by going under tools in the navbar, and selecting 'Add Tool...'.
 From there an interface should open.
 Under the 'Libraries' tab, search for the 'oscP5' library and click 'Install' in the bottom right.

 ![Port Address](assets/images/tutorials/tutorial_processing_gpt2/oscp5.png)